 Nov 9: Guelph Film Festival

-This film re-enforces the depth and the implications of housing markets on individuals and communities at large.
+This film re-enforces the depth and implications of housing markets on individuals and communities at large.
 If you need assistance navigating this complicated market or enjoy a good, thought-provoking housing conversation, the Urbaneer Team and I are here for you!

 Check out The Condo Game – On Doc Zone for an amazing narrative dating from 2012.